galaxyproject/galaxy-hub/content/community/governance/gcb/index.md

   * presentation slot at the annual GCC conference
   * Chat channel/room
 * Govern their own activities such as organising meetings, developing training material and tools, maintaining the Hub pages, and choosing a representative for the GCB.
-* Internally organise themselves to gather and articulate their own needs and requirements as part of the Galaxy Project roadmap and (competitive grant) processes.
+* Represented in the GCB in order to articulate needs and requirements as part of the Galaxy Project roadmap and (competitive grant) processes.

 ### Requirements for SIGs